DM45/20_mood/README.md

 # Site for the Mood

-Small site with funny quote
+Small site with funny quotes

 # How to install